kirajcg/pyscbwrapper/README.md

 from pyscbwrapper import SCB
 ```

 For info on usage, see the included notebooks.
+For detailed usage examples, see the subfolder fetch-deso-data-examples.